tomasblomgren/Project3/README.md

 ## Technologies used

-- Python version 3.8.11
+- Python version 3.8.10
 - Heroku.com for deployment

 ## Testing

 ### PEP 8 validator testing

-- PEP8 python validator was used for this project
+- PEP8 python validator was used for this project in both run.py,stages.py and __init__.py
 - There are no errors returned from PEP8 validator!

 ## Further Testing